 By George Obulutsa

-Albinos lack a pigment in their eyes, skin or hair which makes them especially vulnerable to skin cancer and burns, and makes life particularly difficult in sun-drenched Africa.
+Albinos lack a pigment in their eyes, skin or hair which renders them especially vulnerable to skin cancer and burns, and makes life particularly difficult in sun-drenched east Africa.